drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/01.overview/02.concepts/docs.md

 What about names for which you're not going to carry stock?
 For those, you can create an additional "Name" product attribute value, called "Other" (or "Custom") and then provide a way for customers to enter a name when they purchase a product. *(See the [Add to cart form documentation](../../04.displaying-products/02.add-to-cart-form) for more information on how to set this up.)* You'll create a SKU and a product variation for the "Other" Name attribute value in each of the available colors.

 Alternatively, suppose you're only going to carry stock for writing journals in each available color, with no pre-printed titles.
 In that case, you'll only need a single product attribute for Color.
-The name to be used for the titles will not be a product attribute; instead, it will be an extra line item field, stored with the order data.
+The name to be used for the titles will not be a product attribute; instead, it will be an extra order item field, stored with the order data.

 #### Product types, product variation types, and product attributes
 Suppose our store sells both traditional books (in a variety of formats) and Customizable Writing Journals (in a variety of colors), as described in the examples above.
 In Drupal Commerce terminology, these are two different *product types*, each with a corresponding *product variation type*.